10 Tips on How To Stop Motion Sickness In VR

 Most People DO Successfully Get Their VR Legs with time.
 Although it may seem very overwhelming when you first start in VR, keep with it.
 Like I started this article off by saying, I personally was not feeling great for the first few weeks.
 Many of my friends had no issue and were still playing the games while I had to tap out and take breaks.
 It was very frustrating.
 I stuck with it and slowly built up to longer play times by using some of the advice in this post to stop motion sickness in VR.

 I can now say that I have my “VR legs” and those dizzy feelings are a thing of the past.
 It took me about 2 weeks of playing pretty regularly and taking breaks before it happened for me.
 Then almost magically, I was able to use VR without any motion sickness issues and it hasn’t returned.
 VR users on the internet report similar results.
-Keep with it and you will likely get your VR legs too!
+Keep with it and you will likely get your VR legs and stop motion sickness in VR too!